Did You Know You Can Become an Adirondack 46er When You Hike All 46 Peaks?

-Q: What can I do now that I'm a registered 46er?
+Q: What can you do as a registered 46er?

-A: Once you are registered as a 46er, you'll be able to receive a hiking patch, get involved in club events, projects, and more!
+A: Once you are registered as a 46er, you'll be able to receive a hiking patch, get involved in club events and projects, purchase merchandise, and more!

 Q: What is an ADK Winter 46er?